FE Nautilus Scripts

 CODE for some

-!
-Preliminary !
-More scripts will be added --- and NO DOUBT
+More scripts may be added --- and NO DOUBT

 < Go to Table of Contents, below. >